bharadwaj031/dlg-signup-angular/README.md

 ## Running unit tests and Coverage

 1. Run `ng test` to execute the unit tests
-2. Run `g test --n0-watch --code-coverage` to generate code coverage
+2. Run `ng test --no-watch --code-coverage` to generate code coverage
 3. To access coverage report - Go to `<PROJECT_DIR>/coverage/index.html`

 ## Node Version Used for this project